evan-dickinson/md4mefi/faq.md

 Make a block quote by beginning a paragraph with >

+*The Lottery*, by Shirley Jackson, begins:

 > The morning of June 27th was clear and sunny, with the fresh warmth of a full-summer day; the flowers were blossoming profusely and the grass was richly green.

-via Shirley Jackson, The Lottery.

 ---